cnnrbrn/workflow2-content/module-3/lesson-3.md

 git push origin test-fix
 ```

-To create the pull request and do the following:
+To create the pull request do the following:

 -   Change to the test-fix branch
 -   Select the `pull-request` link